 - Death by Adaptation:

 - Boq, the Munchkin.
-In the book, he was just the farmer who offered Dorothy a place to stay for the night before her journey to the Emerald City — here he's an ally of Locasta who is set out to accompany her to the Emerald City, but when the violent mob catches up with them, Boq stays behind to perform a Heroic Sacrifice so Dorothy can get away.
+In the book, he was just the farmer who offered Dorothy a place to stay for the night before her journey to the Emerald City — here he's an ally of Locasta who is set out to accompany her to the Emerald City, but before the journey can even begin, he's killed by the Wicked Witch of the West, who tries to take advantage of the current chaos in Munchkinland to make a grab for the silver shoes.

 - General Jinjur.
 In the book she was let go after the revolution failed — here, where she's notably more dangerous, she's killed by Omby Amby while trying to blow up the entire Emerald City.